Key takeaways

 What to look for in a bad credit car loan

 - The interest rate.
 The interest rate is a percentage figure.
 The higher the rate, the more expensive your repayments will be.
 You can compare the rate to other loans to find out how competitive it is.
-Remember that with bad credit car loans, interest rates are usually higher and therefore less competitive.
+Remember that with bad credit car loans, interest rates are usually higher.

 - The fees.
 Some lenders charge a monthly account fee or administration fee on their bad credit car loans, which generally range from $5 to $15 per month.
-Many will also charge an establishment fee to create your loan, and this fee can be as little as $100 or as high as $600 or greater.
+Many will also charge an establishment fee to create your loan.
+This fee can be as little as $100 or as high as $600 or greater.

 - The loan term.
 Shorter loan terms mean higher repayments because you have less time to pay off the loan.
 A longer loan term will give you lower repayments but also means you pay more in interest because interest is charged each year.

 - Secured or unsecured.
 Bad credit car loans can be either secured or unsecured.
 Secured loans can be easier to be approved for because they are less of a risk for the lender; if you default on the loan, the lender is able to take your security (the vehicle you purchase) from you to cover its losses.
-Because of this, secured loans may come with lower interest rates and fees.
+Because of this, secured loans may come with lower interest rates and fees than unsecured loans.

 Calculate your bad credit car loan repayments